Course Information

 Today many of our graduates are working professionally as performers, choreographers and educators throughout the northeast.

-To qualify for acceptance as a B.A. in music major, you must be admitted to Rhode Island College (follow the general admission procedure described on the Office of Admissions website) and successfully complete an audition.
-You DO NOT need to be admitted to audition, but we recommend that you have your admissions application at least completed by your audition date.
-Please check back soon for the audition schedule.
+To qualify for acceptance as a B.A. in dance major, you must be admitted to Rhode Island College (follow the general admission procedure described by the Office of Admissions) and successfully complete an audition.
+You do not need to be admitted to audition, but we recommend that you have your admissions application at least completed by your audition date.

 Upon completion of this program, students will demonstrate: